 As I wandered the streets, camera in hand, my mind just buzzed with questions.

-Like any modern with a storied history, urban renewal was continuing apace.
+Like any modern city with a storied history, urban renewal was continuing apace.
 Signs of Life was shot in one of the streets near the Concatedral d'Alacant Sant Nicoloau de Bari (website in Spanish).

 I wondered at the lives that have been lived in this now vacant space.
 Who were these people?
 Where did they go?
 What was life like for the neighbors on the far side of the walls?
 Did they feel secure with the abutting building now gone?